-Unless the child experiencing insecure housing is receiving transportation provided by the Department of Social Services or Office of Children and Family Services, the district will provide transportation services to the child in accordance with applicable law.
+Unless the homeless child is receiving transportation provided by the Department of Social Services or Office of Children and Family Services, the district will provide transportation services to the child in accordance with applicable law.
 Where the district is designated by the parent/guardian or unaccompanied youth, and the student attends the school of origin as defined in law described in the accompanying policy (including a publicly funded preschool administered by the district or the State Education Department), the district will provide transportation, even if transportation is not generally provided to permanently housed students and the student is residing outside the district's boundaries.
-A designated school district that must provide transportation to a child experiencing insecure housing is not required to provide transportation in excess of 50 miles one way, unless the Commissioner of Education determines that it is in the best interest of the child.
+A designated school district that must provide transportation to a homeless child is not required to provide transportation in excess of 50 miles one way, unless the Commissioner of Education determines that it is in the best interest of the child.

-ONTEORA CENTRAL SCHOOL DISTRICT PO Box 300 · Boiceville, NY 12412 Regulation Number: 7132R Date: October 14, 2021
+PO Box 300 · Boiceville, NY 12412 Regulation Number: 7132R Date: October 14, 2021

-Transportation must be provided to the school of origin when the district receives notice of a child experiencing insecure housing's status, for the duration of the student's housing insecurity, as well as during the pendency of any disputes.
-Transportation must be provided receiving school as defined in Education Law §3209(1)(h) if the student is experiencing insecure housing over multiple school years.
+Transportation must be provided to the school of origin when the district receives notice of a child's homeless status, for the duration of the student's homelessness, as well as during the pendency of any disputes.
+Transportation must be provided to the receiving school as defined in Education Law §3209(1)(h) if the student is homeless over multiple school years.
 If a child becomes permanently housed during the school year, the student has the right to transportation services to the school of origin until the end of the academic year, as well as one additional year if it is the student's final grade level or terminal year in the building.

-If the district recommends that a child experiencing insecure housing attend a summer educational program, and lack of transportation is a barrier to participation, the district shall will provide transportation.
-The district will provide transportation to extracurricular or school activities for students experiencing insecure housing eligible for such activities where lack of transportation is a barrier to participation.
+If the district recommends that a homeless child attend a summer educational program, and lack of transportation is a barrier to participation, the district shall will provide transportation.
+The district will provide transportation to extracurricular or school activities for homeless students eligible for such activities where lack of transportation is a barrier to participation.